-For financial assets measured at fair value on a recurring basis, the fair value measurements by level within the fair value hierarchy used at December 31, 2013 and 2012 are as follows (in thousands):
+For financial assets measured at fair value on a recurring basis, the fair value measurements by level within the fair value hierarchy used at December 31, 2014 and 2013 are as follows (in thousands):

-December 31, 2013 Total N Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Uno gnificant bservable Inputs Level 3) Residential mortgage-backed securities \$ 1,901 \$ - \$ 1,901 \$ - \$ 1,901 \$ - \$ 1,901 \$ - December 31, 2012 Total N Quoted Prices in Active Markets for Identical Assets (Level 1) C Significant Other Observable Inputs (Level 2) Uno gnificant bservable Inputs Level 3) Residential mortgage-backed securities Corporate financial institution bond \$ 2,695 2,190 \$ - \$ 2,695 2,190 \$ - \$ 4,885 \$ - \$ 4,885 \$ -
+December 31, 2014 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Residential mortgage-backed securities \$ 1,558 \$ - \$ 1,558 \$ December 31, 2013 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Residential mortgage-backed securities \$ 1,901 \$ - \$ 1,901 \$ -

-Residential mortgage backed securities are comprised of FHLMC and GNMA pass through certificates at December 31, 2013 and 2012.
+Residential mortgage backed securities are comprised of FHLMC and GNMA pass through certificates at December 31, 2014 and 2013.

 The Corporation's available-for-sale investment securities, which include corporate financial institution bonds and mortgage-backed securities, are reported at fair value.
-These securities are valued by an independent third party ("Preparer").
-The Preparer's evaluations are based on market data.
+These securities are valued by an independent third party.
+The valuations are based on market data.
 They utilize evaluated pricing models that vary by asset and incorporate available trade, bid and other market information.
 For securities that do not trade on a daily basis, their evaluated pricing applications apply available information such as benchmarking and matrix pricing.
 The market inputs normally sought in the evaluation of securities include benchmark yields, reported trades, broker/dealer quotes (only obtained from market makers or broker/dealers recognized as market participants), issuer spreads, two-sided markets, benchmark securities, bid, offers and reference data.
 For certain securities additional inputs may be used or some market inputs may not be applicable.
 Inputs are prioritized differently on any given day based on market conditions.

-Assets and liabilities measured at fair value on a non-recurring basis at December 31, 2013 and 2012 are summarized below (in thousands):
+Assets and liabilities measured at fair value on a non-recurring basis at December 31, 2014 and 2013 are summarized below (in thousands):

-December 31, 2013 M Quoted Prices in Active Markets for Identical Assets (Level 1) Prices Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Impaired loans \$ 78 \$ - \$ - \$ 78 December 31, 2012 Total M. Quoted Prices n Active arkets for dentical Assets (Level 1) Ob: nificant Other servable nputs evel 2) Uno Inificant bservable Inputs .evel 3) Impaired loans \$ 489 \$ \$ \$ 489
+December 31, 2014 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Impaired loans \$ 345 \$ - \$ - \$ 345 December 31, 2013 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Impaired loans \$ 78 \$ - \$ - \$ 78